backdrop-contrib/resource_timeslots/README.md

 ## Known issues

-- Does not work with multiple field values.
 - Does not work with node translations (multilingual resource nodes).
 - The widget's slot delete button does not work on touch devices under certain circumstances.